sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 ![My ThinkPad X40](/img/thinkpad/full-ibm-start.jpg)

 When I started it up it loaded Windows XP<sup>TM</sup>.
+While I guess I _theoretically_ could have Windows, I'm assuming there were plenty of bugs found since 2007 and I didn't know what the update process would be like.
+Plus, I'm pro-Linux for philosophical reasons.

+## Which Linux distribution should I install?

+I had to rule out [Xubuntu](https://xubuntu.org/), [Lubuntu](https://lubuntu.me/downloads/), and [Linux Lite](https://www.linuxliteos.com/download.php), as none them offer a 22.04 LTS for 32-bit systems.

+I'd been meaning to learn more about [Alpine Linux](https://www.alpinelinux.org/), but I got a bit intimidated by the installation process.
+I'll admit that I did not consider trying [Debian](https://www.debian.org/) for long enough... would have been interesting.

-After poking around the internet a bit, I decided to try installing [Puppy Linux](https://puppylinux-woof-ce.github.io/index.html), "a unique family of Linux distributions meant for the home-user computers."
+Ultimately, I decided to try installing [Puppy Linux](https://puppylinux-woof-ce.github.io/index.html), "a unique family of Linux distributions meant for the home-user computers."
 It seems to be aimed at old machines, so I figured its assumptions would line up well with my needs.

-I briefly considered [Debian](https://www.debian.org/) and [Alpine Linux](https://www.alpinelinux.org/)+Fluxbox.
-[Xubuntu](https://xubuntu.org/) seems to require 64-bit now, so that was out.
-[Lubuntu](https://lubuntu.net/) probably would have been a fine choice, but I wanted the machine to definitely be snappy, and knew I only had 1240 MB of RAM.
-[Linux Lite](https://www.linuxliteos.com/download.php) seems to have stopped supporting 32-bit architecture in April 2021.

 ## Installing Puppy Linux

 Using my main laptop, I went over to [the Puppy Linux download section](https://puppylinux-woof-ce.github.io/index.html#download) and downloaded "Ubuntu Bionic; x86 32-bit; BionicPup32 8.0".
 I easily flashed this onto a fresh USB thumb drive with Pop_OS's "USB Flasher" app.
 I stuck it in the ThinkPad (thankfully, it has 2 USB-A ports), and rebooted, hitting F12 when the ThinkPad logo came up to enter the boot menu.

 ### Forcing PAE
-I loaded Puppy from the USB.
-This was a pit of a trick as I had to add the parameter `forcepae` to the series of boot commands.
+Just running Puppy from the USB stick was a bit of a trick as I had to add the parameter `forcepae` to the series of boot commands.
 "PAE" stands for "Physical Address Extension".
 [Apparently after 12.10, Lubuntu and Xubuntu require PAE to install.
 Luckily, this Pentium M processor can "force" PAE, but you've got to modify the installation process a bit](https://help.ubuntu.com/community/pae).

 I admit that I didn't take great notes during this part of the process, but basically, when you boot Puppy from USB, you need to edit the command.
 To edit the command, I think you hit tab (or 'e'?) rather than enter, at which point you're presented with one line of the command Puppy is about to run.
 You want to to add `forcepae` to the end: